 Cutting fat didn’t help elevated cholesterol levels or heart disease rates

 This was the start of the obesity epidemic.
 And heart disease?
 Well…the rates of heart disease deaths actually peaked in the mid-’60s and started decreasing.
 But heart disease is the leading killer of both men and women in the United States.

 Still…the government and experts continued telling people that eating a low-fat diet was the best way to prevent increased cholesterol.
-They said this would reduce their chances for heart disease.
+They said this would reduce their chances of heart disease.

 In 1992, the United States Department of Agriculture Introduced the Food Pyramid.
 They replaced it with MyPlate in 2011.
 However, both of them still recommended Americans reduce fat and increase carbohydrate consumption.

 It should have been clear to the government and health experts a long time ago that cutting fat from the diet didn’t affect heart disease rates or prevent increased cholesterol.
 This is because fat does not cause these issues.
-Having a heart attack from coronary artery disease is an established science however, increased cholesterol (the LDL kind is the problem) isn’t the problem.
+Yes, having a heart attack from coronary artery disease is an established scientific fact, but cholesterol isn’t the problem, per se.